jmswtlk/GitHub-ing/Rlog.md

 09/17/2019 -- Several items pending with some notion of priority coming to fore.
 Resources, mostly time, are always an issue.

-09/19/2019 -- Need to get back to the jekyll blog introduction, for a month ago.
+09/19/2019 -- Need to get back to the jekyll blog introduction, from a month ago.

+01/08/2020 -- What?
+Another year?
+Hats as metaphor for the 'floor' is very appropriate, though there are many floors that we handle, like jugglers with the balls.
+The culmination of the 'roll' using a static data file in several areas with different modes brought to fore the database issue, even if it's more NOSQL than not.
+That brings up backending which points toward remote access or, as the modern variant shows us, services as something other than the current overarching theme for the modern age.